Mary Good

 Dr. Good's gentle leadership and wide-ranging knowledge of the interplay between technology and economics has resulted in a legacy that will impact this nation for decades to come.
 Not only has the role of technology in growing our economy become mainstream economics, but technology partnerships put in place and grown by Dr. Good will deliver results to the American people for a long time to come.

 Her accomplishments are remarkable in any view, but are particularly so for a woman who embarked on a career in science at a time when women had to fight for recognition.
 Seeking a Ph.D. in inorganic chemistry was an unusual pursuit for a woman in the 1950s, but Mary Good achieved just that as the first and only woman in her class.
-She then put her degree to use teaching at Louisiana State University, eventually rising to the position of Boyd Professor of Chemistry in the division of materials of engineering research.
+She then put her degree to use teaching at Louisiana State University, eventually rising to the position of Boyd Professor of Chemistry in the Materials of Engineering Research department.

 Former President Bush subsequently appointed her to the President's Council of Advisors on Science and Technology, a position that led in 1993 to four years as Under Secretary for Technology in the U.S. Department of Commerce.
 In this position, Dr. Good brought to bear all of her previous experience to become the champion for public-private partnerships, particularly through the Advanced Technology Program, a group working to foster relationships among universities, industries and government.
 Despite its critics, this initiative has achieved dramatic results that have brought billions of dollars to the American economy.
 She has been a visionary in understanding and teaching others the importance of technology to our economy.